 Dental implants and the process of osseointegration allow us to replace missing teeth from root to crown while preserving, and sometimes improving, the health and density of the jawbone.

 When teeth are lost, the jawbone can deteriorate if the missing teeth are not replaced.
 Dental implants and the process of osseointegration allow us to replace missing teeth from root to crown while preserving, and sometimes improving, the health and density of the jawbone.
 Osseointegration is essential to the success of dental implants.

 Complications during this phase can prevent the implants from fusing with the bone, which can result in implant failure.
 If osseointegration is successful, the bone and the implants become one, permanently holding the implants in place.
 This provides the secure and long-lasting foundation for restorations that patients want.

 Achieve Dental Implant Success

-If you have questions about the osseointegration phase of the dental implant process, Dr. Meek and Dr. Tasch can provide you with detailed guidelines to help achieve dental implant success.
+If you have questions about the osseointegration phase of the dental implant process, Dr. Meek and Dr. Tasch can provide you with detailed guidelines to help achieve a full recovery and dental implant success.
 To schedule your dental implant consultation, contact us today.